Horizon-LEAD/irtx-jsprit/README.md

 to pick up the goods at the UCC.
 In any case, if any UCC *consolidation type* is chosen, the *shipment type* of the operator defines how the goods arrive at the UCC in the first place.
-This means that one can define situations in which the operator either delivers the goods to the UCC or the UCC picks up the goods at the operator's distribution center.
+This means that one can define situations in which the operator either delivers the goods to the UCC, the UCC picks up the goods at the operator's distribution center, or no interaction between the operator center and the UCC is happening.

-For the Lyon living lab, two operator files are available in `/scenario_lyon` as `rexel.json` and `swoopin.json`.
-Those are test data sets and don't exactly describe the actual demand and distribution centers of the two operators.
-Respective data will be integrated in the final platform.

-Additionally, the downstream parcel generation model and its respective connector model can be used to generate a parcel shipment operator (`laposte.json`) based on synthetic population data.

 **Scenario**

-Finally, a scenario is described through a `json` file of the following format:
+A scenario is described through a `json` file of the following format:

 ```json
 {